google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 ### What are the requirements for a site to use improved add to Home screen?

-The requirements are designed to be the same as the [technical requirements for the add to Home screen banner](/web/fundamentals/engage-and-retain/app-install-banners/).
+The requirements are designed to be the same as the [technical requirements for the add to home screen banner](/web/fundamentals/engage-and-retain/app-install-banners/).

 We recommend using [Lighthouse](/web/tools/lighthouse/) to audit your PWA.

-Note though that there is no engagement threshold for improved add to Home screen from the menu.
+Note though that there is no engagement threshold for improved add to home screen from the menu.

 ### Does this change the triggering of the add to Home screen banner?

-Improved add to Home screen does not itself change the triggering or behavior of the banner.
+Improved add to home screen does not itself change the triggering or behavior of the banner.
 Nevertheless, Chrome has recently lowered the site-engagement threshold for the banner to trigger and is constantly experimenting with improvements to this system.
 (See [the